ExpressAI/autoeval/docs/source/index.rst

 EaaS stands for "Evaluation as a Service."
 It is an open-source framework for facilitating evaluations for various NLP tasks.
 It offers a wide variety of functionalities, including

+* Scoring system outputs against gold references using various metrics.
-* Basic scoring functionality for system outputs.
+* Attributes calculation for characterizing data bias and system bias.
-* Fine-grained evaluation
+* Fine-grained analysis for system performance along different attributes.
-* To be continued
+* To be continued ...

 Content
 =======================================================